dmehrotra/crater-scraper/README.md

-# Crater-Scraper / Crater Identification
+# Crater-Scraper / Crater Classification
 Identifying Craters left from wepons test using Convolutional Neural Network.

 This repository is a machine learning exploration into trying to identify bomb craters.